BC Family Benefit: Eligibitity and Rates for 2025-2026

 BC Single Parent Supplement

 The BC Family Benefit offers a Single Parent Supplement for eligible low-income single parents.
 To qualify, the parent must be receiving the regular BC child benefits payment that month and not be living with a spouse or common-law partner.
 The annual supplement amount is up to $500 per family.
-If the single parent’s adjusted family net income is over $35,902, the supplement amount will be reduced as part of calculating their total BC Family Benefit.
+If the single parent’s adjusted family net income exceeds $29,526, the supplement amount will be reduced when calculating their total BC Family Benefit.

 If you are a single parent receiving the BC Family Benefit, this extra supplement can provide helpful additional assistance.
 The supplement amount is included automatically in your monthly payments if you qualify.
 You do not have to apply separately.